chess-levin/esp32webradio/readme.md

 **First Try:** As I wanted to connect bluetooth speakers to my webradio I searched for similar projects that had done this before.
 I found ... nothing, but [pschatzmann](https://github.com/pschatzmann) and his great projects/libs [ESP32-A2DP](https://github.com/pschatzmann/ESP32-A2DP) and [arduino-audio-tools](https://github.com/pschatzmann/arduino-audio-tools).
 Finally I found his post *"The ESP32 only supports either Bluetooth or WIFI, but not both at the same time.
 So if you use A2DP, you will not be able to use any functionality which depends on WIFI (e.g. FreeRTOS queues)"* in his [project wiki](https://github.com/pschatzmann/ESP32-A2DP/wiki/WIFI-and-A2DP-Coexistence) - dead end.

 **Second try:** I stumbled across the [KCX_BT_EMITTER](https://www.youtube.com/watch?v=ZQ5MWcis8rA) in [Ralph S Bacon's VLOG](https://www.youtube.com/watch?v=ZQ5MWcis8rA).
 I got it working, but this device couldn't pair with my Marshall Emberton II BT Speaker.
 It's a nice little device and it's fun to play with serial interface and these old AT+commands.
+Again, dead end.

 **Third try:** I bought this little gadget [ORIA Bluetooth Aux Adapter, 2 in 1 Bluetooth 5.0](https://www.amazon.de/dp/B0BNKJHGTL) to connect my BT speakers.
 The next picture shows how I integrated the ORIA in my case.
 It came with a rechargeable battery and I had to get rid of it (for details see [post](https://www.mikrocontroller.net/topic/565060)).
-The two holes at the side of the case are for the status LEDs and between the holes is the grey BT-connect press-button.
+The two holes at the side of the case are for the status LEDs and between the holes is the grey BT-connect push-button.

 ![ORIA BT Adapter Integration](/docs/kcx_bt_emitter_integrated.jpg "BT adapter integration")

 **Fourth try:** I didn't like all these solutions I've tried so far, because the audio data is converted mulitple times (D->A->D) - that is superfluous.
 So I continued my search.
-I've found & ordered the [TSA5001 module](https://www.tinysineaudio.com/products/tsa5001-bluetooth-5-3-audio-transmitter-board-i2s-digital-input) that utilizes the I2S data as input.
-It works as a drop-in replacement of my PCM5102a, but I forgot, that different radio stations using different sampling rates.
-The TSA5001 specs
+I've found & ordered the [TSA5001 module](https://www.tinysineaudio.com/products/tsa5001-bluetooth-5-3-audio-transmitter-board-i2s-digital-input) that utilizes I2S as input.
+It works as a drop-in replacement of my PCM5102a.
+But I forgot, that different radio stations broadcasting with different sample rates and the TSA5001 specs are saying, it supports only one fixed sample rate:

 * Sampling Rate: 48KHz
 * Bit per Sample: 16 bit, 24bit, 32bit.
 * aptX, aptX Low Latency, aptX HD, SBC and AAC
 * Bluetooth protocol: A2DP

-are saying, it supports only one fixed sampling rate.
-This works perfectly for radio stations with a sample rate of @48KHz.
+This works perfectly for radio stations with a sample rate of 48KHz.
 Streams with other sample rates (e.g. 44,1Khz or 24KHz) are played back with regular interruptions or at a wrong pitch.

-**@ALL: Is there a (easy) way to resample streams to 48KHz?**
+**To find a way to convert all radio streams to 48KHz I have to learn how to use Phil Schatzmanns [Arduino Audio Tools](https://github.com/pschatzmann) in depth.**

 To remember my research results I wrote down many of the information, e.g.